Update: Changes to SIL provider requirements.

 There are no adjustments for weekdays, weekends or public holidays.
 This is because the weekly amount claimed includes an annualised uplift for public holidays.

-To claim weekly, you must use the line item called ‘Assistance in Supported Independent Living - Weekly’ for all regular SIL supports.
+You need to use the line item called ‘Assistance in Supported Independent Living - Weekly’ for all regular SIL supports to claim weekly.

 The weekly amount that can be claimed is the annual SIL budget divided by 52 weeks.
 This is agreed to in the service agreement and typical schedule of supports with your participant.